meefik/neux/README.md

 }, document.body);
 ```

+Additional events for each element:

+- `mounted` - the element was mounted in the DOM;
+- `removed` - the element was removed from the DOM;
+- `changed` - an element attribute has been changed.

 ## Components

 You can wrap part of the view into a separate component.
 It is a simple function that returns the markup of the view.
 To use such a component, you need to pass this function in the "view" parameter.